EmergentOrder/onnx-scala/README.md

 #### Core

-* [ONNX](https://github.com/onnx/onnx) via [ScalaPB](https://github.com/scalapb/ScalaPB) - Open Neural Network Exchange / The missing bridge between Java and native C++ libraries (For access to Protobuf definitions and operator schemas)
+* [ONNX](https://github.com/onnx/onnx) via [ScalaPB](https://github.com/scalapb/ScalaPB) - Open Neural Network Exchange / The missing bridge between Java and native C++ libraries (For access to Protobuf definitions, used in the fine-grained API to create ONNX models in memory to send to the backend)

-* [Spire](https://github.com/non/spire) - Typelevel project enabling generic numeric programming (For support for unsigned ints, complex numbers and the Numeric type class in the core API)
+* [Spire](https://github.com/typelevel/spire) - Powerful new number types and numeric abstractions for Scala.
+(For support for unsigned ints, complex numbers and the Numeric type class in the core API)

-* [Dotty](https://github.com/lampepfl/dotty) - A next-generation compiler that will become Scala 3 (For native union types, formerly used here to express ONNX type constraints, but currently using cross-version source compatibile union types instead)
+* [Dotty](https://github.com/lampepfl/dotty) - The Scala 3 compiler, also known as Dotty.
+(For union types (used here to express ONNX type constraints), match types, compiletime singleton ops, ...)

 #### Backends

-* [ONNX Runtime via ORT Java API](https://github.com/microsoft/onnxruntime/tree/master/java) - ONNX Runtime: cross-platform, high performance scoring engine for ML models
+* [ONNX Runtime via ORT Java API](https://github.com/microsoft/onnxruntime/tree/master/java) - ONNX Runtime: cross-platform, high performance ML inferencing and training accelerator

 ### Inspiration